Aniketh4/College-Appointment-Booking-System/Readme.md

 - Password hashing with Bcrypt

 ## Testing Instructions
-Run test using Newman
+- Run test using Newman (Edit test script in package.json as per requirement)
-Command: npm test
+- Command: npm test

 ## Test Flow Description
-Student A1 authenticates by signing up to access the system.
+1. Student A1 authenticates by signing up to access the system.
-Professor P1 authenticates by signing up to access the system.
+2. Professor P1 authenticates by signing up to access the system.
-Professor P1 specifies which time slots he is free for appointments.
+3. Professor P1 specifies which time slots he is free for appointments.
-Student A1 views available time slots for Professor P1.
+4. Student A1 views available time slots for Professor P1.
-Student A1 books an appointment with Professor P1 for time T1.
+5. Student A1 books an appointment with Professor P1 for time T1.
-Student A2 authenticates by signing up to access the system.
+6. Student A2 authenticates by signing up to access the system.
-Student A2 books an appointment with Professor P1 for time T2.
+7. Student A2 books an appointment with Professor P1 for time T2.
-Professor P1 cancels the appointment with Student A1.
+8. Professor P1 cancels the appointment with Student A1.
-Student A1 checks their appointments and realizes they do not have any pending appointments.
+9. Student A1 checks their appointments and realizes they do not have any pending appointments.